Cornwall road closures: almost two dozen for motorists to avoid this week | cornish-times.co.uk

 • A30, from 7pm February 9 to 6am February 15, slight delays (under 10 minutes): A30 eastbound, Pennygillam junction, Launceston to Liftondown carriageway closure for resurfacing, diversion via Link Road, Hurdon Road and A388.

-• A30, from 8pm February 9 to 6am February 11, slight delays (under 10 minutes): A30 Canonstown temporary traffic signals for survey works.
+• A30, from 9am February 13 to 4pm February 15, slight delays (under 10 minutes): A30 southbound, Carminow Cross to Innes Down lane closure for horticultural works.

 • A30, from 8pm February 13 to 6am February 23, moderate delays (10-30 minutes): A30 both directions St Erth to Newtown Roundabout closed for carriageway surfacing works.
 Access maintained for local residents.
 Diversion via B3301, B3302 and A394.